 A fund follows a given stock market index such as the FTSE 100 or the FTSE-All Share Index.
 It is impossible for a passive manager to have as much impact with a company as an active manager.

-See our page on JISAs here, but essentially think of them as Junior ISA.
+Find out more on JISAs in Our Accounts section, but essentially think of them as Junior ISA.
 These are tax free investment accounts for children below the age of 18.Up to £9,000 every tax year can be put in the JISA on behalf of the child by the parent or guardian.
 This means that when the child grows up to 18 they can have an investment account that can be turned into an ISA straight away or used for something!
 What's more, if it is on The Big Exchange is will have already been working for people and planet for all the time they've had it open!

 The easier it is to turn an asset into cash, the more liquidity it has.